thundergolfer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

 ---
 layout:     post
 title:      "From Data Engineer to SysAdmin: Put down the K8s cluster, your pipelines can run without it"
-date:       2021-10-04
+date:       2021-11-04
-summary:    Big Data meets Big Container, and now no one's getting anything done.
+summary:    Big Data meets Big Container, and now no one is getting anything done.
 categories: kubernetes infrastructure data-engineering
 ---